aavogt/DimMat/README.md

 `z = x + y`, then if due to other parts of the program the compiler knows `x :: (Int,_1,_2)`, `y :: (_3,Int,_4)` and `z :: (_5,_6,Int)`, it can conclude that (`+`) is needed with type `(Int,Int,Int) -> (Int,Int,Int) -> (Int,Int,Int)` [^note].
-This means using things with kind Constraint (class/type/type family) to
+This means using things with kind Constraint (class/type/type family) instead of type families.

 [^note]: which isn't available by default, but you can check http://hackage.haskell.org/package/NumInstances or write it by hand